xsuite/xdeps/architecture.md

 Push model
 ---------------
-A reference is a tuple (owner, part) such as
+A reference is a tuple (owner, part, manager) such as
   - `AttrRef(m,'a')` refers to m.a
   - `ItemRef(m,3)` refers to m[3]